dwinterLA-zz/ground-source/README.md

     - Automatically detect any changes made to `groundsource-dev`.
     - Built the site, and commit the build to the Github Pages branch: `gh-pages-branch`.

-- Within a few minutes, your changes should be live at `groundsource.net`.
+- Within a few minutes, your changes should be live at <a href="https://groundsource.net>groundsource.net</a>.
 If not, logging into Forestry should illuminate any possible build errors.

 ## Managing Content